 Although I get highly anxious about presenting at academic conferences, they are an incredibly important part of academic life.
 In addition to receiving feedback on works in progress, they permit a survey of the contemporary state of your discipline.
 The best ones provide a mixture of confidence boosting rubbish and inspirational insights into elite scholar’s work.
 They also provide an opportunity to visit interesting places and socialise with good people.

 Even if you don’t receive useful comments from the audience, the act of writing the conference talk and thinking through potential criticisms is valuable.
 In a strong department this would be better achieved through an informal speaker series.
-But for those of us without a strong department the conference does serve a useful goal as a focal point.
+But for those of us without a strong department, the conference does serve as a useful focal point.

 When I’m in the audience I place papers into one (or more) of the following categories: